Apple guru Steve Jobs famously observed that “You can’t connect the dots looking forward; you can only connect them looking backwards.”

 Steve Jobs calls that invisible trail of dots “Your gut, destiny, life, karma, whatever.”

 You may or may not believe in your gut, destiny, life, karma.
 That’s fine.
 But let’s give a name to the “whatever” Jobs appended onto that sentence.
 It’s generational trauma.

 Generational trauma isn’t a belief system, an instinct, a Zen-like perspective on life.
 It’s an entirely mechanical process whereby inherited trauma plays out and replicates in your life.

 We all have inherited trauma.
 It’s just a question of how much and how it affects us.
 Is it from recent generations of our family, from wider circles such as community or racial trauma, or is it the collective ancestral trauma we all carry from our remote forbears?

 Which brings us to the second point about Steve Jobs’ ‘connecting the dots’ speech.
 Generational trauma can be a huge driver of how those dots play out, connecting us from our past to our future.
 Divorces that repeat from generation to generation.

 Generational trauma can affect us in ways both powerful and subtle.

 At the 2021 Intergenerational Trauma Conference, Peter Levine spoke of a case of three generations from the same family all surviving air accidents.
-Rachel Yehuda spoke of some children of Holocaust survivors that had smelled burning flesh.
+He also spoke of some children of Holocaust survivors that had smelled burning flesh.

 Inherited trauma is pain and emotional development frozen in time.